 6th Grade and Up Field Studies

-Into the Woods (3-4 hours) Related TEKS
+Into the Woods (2-4 hours) Into the Woods Related TEKS

 Step into the shade for this forestry study.
 Students conduct a point‐quarter tree survey, look at soil samples and more in this investigation of a riparian ecosystem.
 Group size: 10‐30 students.

 Wildlife Manager for a Day (2-4 hours) Wildlife Manager for a Day Related TEKS

 Students become wildlife biologists as they assess a site’s potential for “reintroduction” of a species which was historically found in Denton County.
 “Wildlife Managers” survey vegetation, examine soil type, discover what wildlife is already using the site, and collect other information necessary to decide whether the reintroduction should proceed.
 Group size: 10‐35 students.